 - Students live in a variety of residence styles around campus.
 Each residence hall room measures approximately 12 by 15 feet and is equipped with built-in closets or wardrobes, storage cabinets, beds, desks and chairs, and bookcases.
 Because specific layouts can vary, we have provided hall dimensions and images.

 - Although you may want to bring several of your personal items, we encourage you to remember that you will need far less than you imagine.
 Rather than purchasing new supplies, consider renting items from one of our preferred vendors or purchasing something gently used.
-Many necessities can also be purchased at the campus store or P.O.D., the campus convenience store.
+Many necessities can also be purchased at the campus store.
 Make your move-in motto "when in doubt, leave it out."

 - Certain items are restricted in your room but can be used in your lounge space, while others are completely prohibited from your hall.
 Know what items you can or can't bring before you travel to campus.

-- Before you start shipping textbooks and other belongings to your room, check our mailing information to make sure you have the right mailing address and that your delivery date is after our package rooms open on January 12.
+- Before you start shipping textbooks and other belongings to your room, check our mailing information to make sure you have the right mailing address and that your delivery date is after our package rooms open on date TBD.

 Assignment and Room Changes